How to Make an Herbal Remedy to Help You Sleep: Tincture or Tea (This Saved My Marriage!)

 Directions to Make the Tincture:

-5. The liquid is your tincture!
+Step 5) The liquid is your tincture!
 Bottle it in a dark (I like amber colored) bottle(s) and store in a cool dark place.
-This tincture should last at least a couple of years.
+This tincture should last at least a couple of years or even longer.
 Always date your bottles and label what they are.
 It's easy to forget after a long time goes by!

 I always put my tinctures for use in smaller amber glass bottles with a dropper like these: